intell-sci-comput/PTS/README.md

 This script will generate Pareto optimal expressions for each derivative, and the outcomes will be stored in the `log/chaotic` directory.

-### Evaluating Symbolic Recovery
+### 📈 Evaluating Symbolic Recovery

-Then, you can assess the symbolic recovery rate by executing:
+Assess the symbolic recovery rate by executing:

 ```bash
 python result_analyze_chaotic.py